Naming law: United States

 Restrictions vary by state, and most are imposed for the sake of practicality.
 For example, several states limit the number of characters in a name, due to limitations in the software used for official record keeping.
 For similar reasons, some states ban the use of numerals or pictograms.
 A few states ban the use of obscenities.
 Conversely, a few states, such as Kentucky, have no naming laws whatsoever.
 Courts have interpreted the Due Process Clause of the Fourteenth Amendment to the United States Constitution and the Free Speech Clause of the First Amendment as generally supporting the traditional parental right to choose their children's names.

 One practice that some have found restrictive was California's practice of not recording names with diacritical marks, such as in the name José.
 The Office of Vital Records in the California Department of Public Health does not require that names containing other than the 26 alphabetical characters of the English language be accepted.
 In 2017, the California legislature passed bill AB-82, which would have required the State Registrar to record names containing diacritical marks to be recorded.
 However, Governor Jerry Brown vetoed the bill on the ground that mandating the use of diacritical marks on some state and local vital records without a corresponding requirement for all state and federal government records would create inconsistencies and require significant state funds to replace or modify existing registration systems.

+Russia

+In Russia the usage of any offensive words or rank references in names is prohibited, as well as any numbers or symbols, with the exception of the hyphen.